GLOBAL HEALTH & SOCIAL MEDICINE

 Dr. Keshavjee’s anthropological work focuses on the anthropology of policy and healthcare delivery.
 He is the author of Blind Spot: How Neoliberalism Infiltrated Global Health (2014).

 Dr. Keshavjee received his ScM from the Harvard School of Public Health in 1993, his PhD in Anthropology and Middle Eastern Studies from Harvard University in 1998, and his MD from Stanford University in 2001.
 He completed his clinician-scientist residency in Internal Medicine and a fellowship in Social Medicine at Brigham and Women’s Hospital in 2005.
 In addition to his appointment with the Department of Global Health and Social Medicine, Dr. Keshavjee serves on the faculty of the Division of Global Health Equity (DGHE) at Brigham and Women’s Hospital (BWH).
 He is also an attending physician in the Department of Medicine at BWH.
-He is an affiliate and Steering Committee member at the Harvard Center for Middle Eastern Studies, and affiliate and Executive Committee member at Harvard’s Davis Center for Russian and Eurasian Studies.
+He is an affiliate and Steering Committee member at the Harvard Center for Middle Eastern Studies, affiliate and Executive Committee member at Harvard’s Davis Center for Russian and Eurasian Studies and a Steering Committee member at the Prince Alwaleed Bin Talal Islamic Studies Program at Harvard University

 PLoS medicine, September 30, 2014